-A fierce warrior concealed in sleek Mandalorian armor, Bo-Katan was the ever-loyal lieutenant to Pre Vizsla, and a proud member of the Death Watch splinter group.
+Confident, sardonic, and deadly.
+Bo-Katan was the ever-loyal Mandalorian lieutenant to Pre Vizsla, and a proud member of Death Watch.
 Bo-Katan rallied to Death Watch's call for Mandalorians to embrace their martial heritage and find glory in war.
-She was confident, sardonic, and deadly.

 The leader of Mandalore during the Clone Wars, Duchess Satine of Kalevala was a controversial figure.
 She longed to move Mandalore beyond its violent past and instituted a government that valued pacifism.
 Though Mandalore did begin to rebuild under her guidance, the dark shadow of the Clone Wars made the Duchess' goals difficult to achieve.
 Not wanting to be mired in galactic conflict, the Duchess declared her planet neutral.
 This isolation brought hardship to Mandalore, and gave the Death Watch -- a violent faction of Mandalorians -- opportunity to ally with the Separatists and target the Duchess for assassination.